AlexEgea/AlexEgea/README.md

 ## 👨‍💻 About Me

-💡 Full-Stack Developer with a background in **Web Application Development (DAW)**.
+💡 Full-Stack Developer & Data Analyst with a background in **Web Application Development (DAW)**.
-🎯 Focused on building **clean, functional, and scalable web applications**.
-📚 Continuously learning and improving in **backend, frontend, and data-related technologies**.

-I enjoy solving problems, learning new tools, and building real-world projects.
+🚀 Experienced in building **scalable web applications**, automation workflows, and data-driven solutions.
+📊 Passionate about transforming data into insights and optimizing processes through technology.

+I combine **backend, frontend, automation, and data analysis** to create real-world solutions with impact.

 ---

 ## 🔥 What I'm Doing Now

-- 🚀 Improving backend skills with **Laravel, Node.js, and .NET**
+- 🚀 Developing backend systems with **Laravel, Node.js, and .NET**
-- ⚛️ Building modern frontends with **React & Angular**
+- ⚛️ Building modern UIs with **React & Angular**
-- 🤖 Working on **automation and data processing with Python**
+- 🤖 Automating processes and data workflows with **Python**
-- 📊 Exploring **Data Science**
+- 📊 Working on **Data Analysis (Pandas, data processing, visualization)**
+- 🧠 Exploring **AI integration in real projects**

 ---